 Staff and Provider Alignment: Train on neurodivergent-friendly practices, like flexible scheduling to reduce overwhelm.

-Performance Evaluation: Monitor metrics like attendance (up 20-50%), symptom reduction, and ROI, refining via data analytics.
+Performance Evaluation: Monitor metrics like attendance (up 20-50%), symptom reduction, and ROI, refining via data analytics, following a structured step-by-step telepsychiatry implementation guide to support long-term success.

 Scaling with 2026 Regulations

-With 2026 regulations expanding telehealth reimbursements, facilities can scale efficiently.
-Case studies show rural hospitals reducing wait times by 50% through FasPsych partnerships.
+With 2026 regulations expanding telehealth reimbursements, facilities can scale efficiently by choosing the right telepsychiatry partner for long-term success.
+Case studies show rural hospitals reducing wait times by 50% through FasPsych partnerships

 FAQ: Integrating Telepsychiatry to Treat Neurodivergent Individuals